9th - 13th Oct

 We have regular feed stops at local cafes and a lunch stop each day.
 Our support van is always on call if you need anything.
 We take delight in our reputation of providing multi stage rides of a lifetime and nothing is too much trouble to ensure you have a great time.

 Accommodation & Meals

-We stay on Wed & Sat night near San Gimignano in a charming 3* superior hotel with great local food and a pool set in rolling countryside.
+We stay on Wed & Sat night in San Gimignano in a charming 3* superior hotel with great local food.

 After this we head into Siena for Thurs night with dinner in the town centre and time to explore this amazing place.

 On Friday we stay in the lovely village of Radda in Chianti at a pretty 4* hotel with a pool, spa and excellent chef.

 In the evenings we all eat together in the hotel or a local restaurant.
 We will send across a menu of what we will be eating before departure and there will be options for vegans & all dietary requirements.